confluentinc/ide-sidecar/README.md

 💡 IDE Sidecar exposes REST and GraphQL APIs.
 It is a Java 21 project that uses [Quarkus](https://quarkus.io), [GraalVM](https://www.graalvm.org/), and Maven.
-We intend to distribute IDE Sidecar as a native executable, which - compared to traditional JIT-compiled Java projects - offers a shorter startup time, a smaller container image size, and a smaller memory footprint.
+We distribute IDE Sidecar as a native executable, which - compared to traditional JIT-compiled Java projects - offers a shorter startup time, a smaller container image size, and a smaller memory footprint.